SmartThingsUle/DLNA-PLAYER/README.md

 Revision History
 ----------------
+**Version 1.9.1
+* External TTS Function, This is a temporal fix, whe hope Smarthings fix the TTS function, Once Smartthings fix the function , you must to return to normal media player

 **Version 1.9.0
 * No device present detection
 * Its necesary to update the conecctor too and uninstall,reinstall the players, if you do not have software devices its not necesary to update, but recommended.